Saint Luke’s Convenient Care

 - Urinary tract/bladder infection

-- Minor cut closure with skin adhesive (depending on size): $89 and up
+- Minor cut closure with skin adhesive (depending on size)

 - Splinter removal